Skip to content

 Important Safety Notes

 ⚠️ WARNING: NEVER run or NEVER operate a generator indoors, in a garage, in a basement, or in any enclosed or partially enclosed space.
-Generators produce carbon monoxide, an odorless and colorless gas that can kill in minutes.
-Always place your generator outdoors only, at least 20 feet away from windows, doors, and vents, with the exhaust pointing away from any occupied structure.
+Generators produce carbon monoxide, an odorless and colorless gas that can kill within minutes.
+Always operate your generator outdoors only, at least 20 feet away from windows, doors, and vents, with the exhaust pointed away from any occupied structure.

-⚠️ WARNING: Store gasoline and propane in approved containers and keep them away from living areas, ignition sources, and the generator itself while it is running.
+⚠️ WARNING: Store fuel in approved containers designed for gasoline or propane, and keep them away from living areas, ignition sources, and the generator itself while it is running.
 Never refuel a hot generator.
-Shut it down, let it cool for several minutes, and then add fuel.
+Allow it to cool for at least two minutes before adding gasoline.

 Learn More